 In April 2021, we acquired an aircraft.
-We cover all the operating, maintenance, and insurance costs, and taxes associated with the aircraft.
+The aircraft was then sold in September 2022.
+While we owned the aircraft, we covered all the operating, maintenance, and insurance costs, and taxes associated with the aircraft.
 The Board approved a Use of Corporate Aircraft Policy regarding the use of our aircraft by employees and other persons.
-We believe that the use of our aircraft by our executives and directors is frequently more efficient and flexible than commercial travel, and better ensures confidentiality and privacy for our business.
+We believe that the use of our aircraft by our executives and directors was frequently more efficient and flexible than commercial travel, and better ensured confidentiality and privacy for our business.

-Ben Kohn, our Chief Executive Officer, and Suhail Rizvi, the Chairman of the Board, may use the aircraft for personal use pursuant to time-sharing agreements between us and each of them in accordance with the provisions of Federal Aviation Regulations 91.501(c).
+Ben Kohn, our Chief Executive Officer, and Suhail Rizvi, the Chairman of the Board, were able to use the aircraft for personal use pursuant to time-sharing agreements between the Company and each of them in accordance with the provisions of Federal Aviation Regulations 91.501(c).
 On such flights, Messrs.
-Kohn and Rizvi and guests are flown by pilots and crew members contracted through our service agreements.
+Kohn and Rizvi and guests are flown by pilots and crew members contracted by the Company through service agreements.
 Messrs.
-Kohn and Rizvi reimburse us for certain costs incurred by us in connection with these flights, up to the maximum permitted under the Federal Aviation Regulations 91.501(d).
-When Mr. Kohn or Mr. Rizvi has family or guests accompanying them on business flights, they cannot reimburse the incremental cost to us for such family or guests under the Federal Aviation Regulations.
-In 2021, the amount that could not be reimbursed to us was \$0.8 million.
+Kohn and Rizvi reimbursed us for certain costs incurred by us in connection with these flights, up to the maximum permitted under the Federal Aviation Regulations 91.501(d).
+When Mr. Kohn or Mr. Rizvi had family or guests accompanying them on business flights, such costs were imputed to them, as they were not able to reimburse the incremental cost to us for such family or guests under the Federal Aviation Regulations.
+In 2022, the amount that could not be reimbursed to us or deducted by us was \$1.6 million.